Non-degenerate Marginal-Likelihood Calibration with Application to Quantum Characterization

-The posterior densities and the mean and standard deviation of the five main parameters $\bt$ can be found in Figure \ref{fig:posteriors} and Table \ref{tab:stat}, respectively.
-The mean of the hyper-parameters are given in Table \ref{tab:mean_hyper}.
-We also overlay 500 realizations of the predictive Gaussian process overlaid on top of the experimental measurements, see the bottom panels in Figure \ref{fig:ramsey01_all_cases} and Figure \ref{fig:ramsey12_all_cases}.
-The predicted realizations show a higher consistency with experimental measurements and the degree of uncertainty in the measurements, in particular compared to the case without the model discrepancy.
-The improvements over the case with the squared exponential covariance model are less pronounced, but still noticeable.
-This suggests that including model discrepancy is important, and that the smoothness of the covariance kernel representation of the model discrepancy (e.g. induced by the parameter $\gamma$ in the covariance kernel) also matters for making reliable and consistent predictions.
+In approach 2, the predicted simulations show better qualitative agreement and higher consistency with experimental measurements and the degree of uncertainty in the measurements, compared to the case where model discrepancy is ignored.
+This suggests that including model discrepancy is important for making reliable and consistent predictions.